 Plus Crowdynews will find social content to match the content you’ve already published, helping you to keep that content up to date and relevant.

 Curata always appears on any list of content curation tools.
-This content curation software lets you choose from a number of sources (blogs, news sites, authors, keywords, and more) to collate a list of relevant results.
+This content curation software lets you choose from a number of sources (blogs, latest news sites, authors, keywords, and more) to collate a list of relevant results.
 You can add your own commentary and imagery from their dashboard, then share or schedule.

 Curata says its software improves with use, so content discovered gets more relevant to your needs over time.

 Using these powerful tools is an absolute game-changer!
 They offer an incredible array of fresh content from various sources that can help you take your content marketing strategy to the next level, giving your brand a much-needed boost in visibility and SEO ranking.